Generic filters

 And the shopping has a local village atmosphere.
 The main shopping street is a mixture of second hand stores, fashion boutiques, deli stores, bookshops and shoe shops together with cafes and an adjoining supermarket.
 For visitors driving from Napier a brief look at the Art Deco Napier Municipal Theatre is a worth a detour through the suburb of Onekawa.

-ART DECO BUILDING
+ART DECO BUILDINGS

 Buildings destroyed by the earthquake were rebuilt in Art Deco style architecture.